smangul1/MiCoP/README.md

 ```
 python compute-abundances.py alignments.sam [--virus OR --fungi] [options]
 ```

+This script should take a small fraction of the time it takes to run BWA mapping.

 By default, this will output the results to abundances.txt.
 To change this, use the --output flag.
 All of the other options have to do with adjusting the filtering criteria for counting a clade as being present, and these options and their descriptions can be viewed with: